PeterShinners/comp/design/function.md

 function behaves, not the data it works on.
 Arguments can also define special block values which are like callbacks.
 The arguments are available in the `^arg` namespace, which is normally accessed through the `^` operator.
-* **Permissions** The function operator can be preceded with a `!pure` or `!require` statements to control how permissions are handled when calling this function.
+* **Pure** The function can be preceded with a `!pure` statement to guarantee it has no side effects and executes deterministically.

 There is no definition for the shape of the output structure from the function.
 The function can use whatever flow control, error handling, or fetched data